-A core aspect of creating Testing or Deploy campaigns using VWO is to set up modifications on the page to create variations.
+A core aspect of creating Testing or Rollouts campaigns using VWO is to set up modifications on the page to create variations.
 These modifications are changes to the content, style or functionality of existing elements, or introduction of new elements with new functions on the page.

 The Visual Editor offers a range of operations by which comprehensive changes can be performed on existing elements.
 New components on the page can be introduced by editing the HTML of the parent element or simply by using the ‘Add’ operation from the Editor.

 With the ‘Edit Code’ section of the Visual Editor, it is possible to modify existing operations or add new ones if it follows VWO’s notations.
 If not, they are treated as custom operations and are executed as is.
 It is even possible to add campaign level JS/CSS to execute before or after the campaign changes are applied.
 Do check out this article for a detailed guide on the different operations on VWO’s Editor.